-Taeguk Warriors is the nickname given to the South Korean National Football/Soccer team.
+Taeguk Warriors (or Taegeuk Warriors) is the nickname given to the South Korean National Football/Soccer team.

-Tavern of the Taeguk Warriors was inspired partly by insanity – summers can be extremely hot in Maryland, this past summer of 2012 most definitely -but also a growing fascination with international soccer.
+Tavern of the Taeguk Warriors was inspired partly by insanity – summers can be extremely hot in Maryland – but also a growing fascination with international soccer.
 The game is unique in our past century as a unifying international language.
 People can speak this common language despite enormous distances, lingual, cultural, and past differences.
 It unites and occasionally divides (with horrific consequences), but ultimately bonds people across the world.
 I experienced it first hand in travels to rural Ghana as the 2006 World Cup was under way.
-In the village of Peki near the Togo border, jubilation erupted, people were animated by the word of mouth, and gunshots punctuated the air when Assamoah Gyan nailed the first shot in a 2-0 group stage victory over a heavily favored Czech Republic.
+In the village of Peki near the Togo border, jubilation erupted, people were animated by the word of mouth, and gunshots punctuated the air when Asamoah Gyan nailed the first shot in a 2-0 group stage victory over a heavily favored Czech Republic.
 People came out and handed me beers.
 It was pure magic.
 At night, drumming was loud and constant; despite it being 4 in the morning, I came to admire the endurance of the absolute joy Ghanians had in this victory.